PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

 ## <a name="dataRetrieval">III.
 Data retrieval</a>

 <div class="alert alert-warning" role="alert">
-  If you are merely interested in obtaining the final formatted TCGA Ovarian cancer data set then go directly ?here?.
+  If you are merely interested in obtaining the final formatted TCGA Ovarian cancer data set then go directly to section <a href="#rnaSeqData">V. TCGA ovarian cancer RNA-seq data</a>.
 </div>

 Below we provide a step-by-step instructions to retrieve the HGS-OvCa RNA-seq data files to your computer.
 To accomplish this, we will be using the GDC [Data Transfer Tool](https://gdc-docs.nci.nih.gov/Data_Transfer_Tool/Users_Guide/Getting_Started/) which is a command line tool for robust and efficient data download.